-Having spent most of my 26 years of existence in the lap of Himalayas, I feel like a fish out of the sea in Calcutta.
+Having spent most of my 26 years of existence in the lap of the Himalayas, I feel like a fish out of the sea in Calcutta.
 Or a yak out of snow.
 I don’t know.

-One thing that bothers me -it unsettles me every time I go to the office- is the lack of mountains.
+One thing that bothers me -it unsettles me every time I go outside actually- is the lack of mountains.
 I was born and brought up in a small town of Himachal Pradesh called Solan.
 Solan is your typical hill station surrounded by two huge mountains and other smaller ones.
 I’m quite used to getting up in the morning and with the first sip of morning tea, gazing at the humble hillocks in front of my balcony.
 Living in a place and not finding any mountains whenever I step out in the open makes me feel like I’m lost.
 It feels like an itch in the back of my throat which I can’t get rid of.
-The absence of the lifeless hills makes me aware of the solidarity I have given up due to living outside my hometown.
+The absence of the lifeless hills makes me aware of the solidarity I have given up for living outside my hometown.

-Although I have this strange feeling every time I go out to a foreign city, this Diwali seems to be an amplified version of all those days.
-Diwali is a widely famous festival celebrated with joy and fervour all around India.
+Although I have this strange feeling every time I venture out to a foreign city, this Diwali seems to be an amplified version of all those days.
+Diwali is a famous festival celebrated with joy and fervour all around India.
 In Bengal not so much.
 Well, not as massive as Durga Puja.
-Diwali just like every other North Indian memory is avoided in Kolkata and as such, I don’t have a holiday today.
+Diwali just like every other North Indian memory is avoided in Kolkata and as such, I don’t have a holiday from office today.
 While people were preparing for the evening pooja, I was trudging amidst a crowd of frenzied people towards my office.

 “Nobody goes out of their home on Diwali,” is the quote I have been listening to since I was a small mountain boy.
 Almost two decades later, however, I believed the independent guy inside me would manage without my family as I have so many times.
 But seeing people walking past me and welcoming the festivities with their families makes me nostalgic for the hustle and bustle of the small town situated between two mountains.

 Surrounded by strangers who are cleaning their house with their mothers and lighting diyas outside their homes to scare off evil, my homesick heart longs to return to my mother’s puja Ghar and listen to her reciting the story of Lord Rama’s return.
-On his return, the dwellers of city Ayodhya lighted diyas with ghee.
-They welcomed the living epitome of pious and with him the prosperity that his arrival brought.
-Thousand of years later we Indians still celebrate Diwali for the joy of his return and with the hope that this day would bring joy and happiness to our homes just like Lord Rama brought to Ayodhya.
+On his return, the dwellers of Ayodhya lighted diyas with ghee.
+They welcomed the living epitome of piety and with him the prosperity that his arrival brought.
+Thousands of years later we Indians still celebrate Diwali for the joy of his return and with the hope that this day would bring joy and happiness to our homes just like Lord Rama brought to Ayodhya.